-On the trail
+On the snowmobile trail

 - Be aware of the differences between private land and public trails.
 Pay attention to signs making the distinction or check with the local DNR where you will be snowmobiling.

 - Always travel with other snowmobilers and let someone at home know where you’re headed and when you plan to be back.
+Never go alone.

 - Use good judgment and don’t be too overconfident while riding.